sebastianknopf/Museumsfahrplan/README.md

 * When the users opens the app, the information are requested via the REST API from the database, including realtime service alerts specified in [GTFS-RT](https://developers.google.com/transit/gtfs-realtime/) and displayed in different cases to the end user

+## Contributing
+If you want to contribute our project you're welcome of course!
+This does not have to be in form of programming or with special programming skills, we'd also like to hear some suggestions or your expierience too.

+If you want to build your own version or try to implement a new feature, feel free to do so!
+What you need is Android Studio and a file named *secret.xml*.
+This file contains the api cretentials and some important keys you need to access the data APIs.
+The app will not run or compile without this file, so please contact us if you need some contents of the file, so we can talk about that.

+You want to use our data API for another project?
+No problem!
+Have a look in the [documentations](documentations/) folder, where you can find an API reference.
+We're sorry for providing this in German only, if you want to translate it - feel free ;-)
+To access the API you'll also need some credentials.
+Please contact us to get your own API key.

 ## License
 The whole application project including the module 'staticnet' is licensed under Apache Version 2.0